Writing A Check: A Step-by-Step Guide to Writing Checks

 Step 2: Check the Example

-The second thing you need to know about writing checks is how to write the name of the person you are paying.
+The second thing you need to know is how to write the name of the person you are paying.
 In this instance, a doctor's handwriting will simply not do, and clearly, legible writing is a must.
 If you are unsure how to format this part, you can ask your bank for an example check and copy what you see there.

 Step 3: Write the Amount You Wish to Transfer